 Scoop + Bake

-- Scoop even size balls of cookie dough onto non-stick or parchment-lined cookie sheet, spacing a couple inches apart.
-See tip above for pressing cookie dough balls flat for even baking.
+- Scoop even-sized balls of cookie dough onto a non-stick or parchment-lined cookie sheet, spacing them a couple of inches apart.

-- Bake until the cookies are set, and just begin to brown around the edges, 8-10 minutes.
+- Bake the cookies just until they are set, and begin to brown around the edges, about 8 to 10 minutes.
 The longer you bake, the crispier the cookies will be.

-- Cool cookies on pan for five minutes, then carefully move them from the pan to a cooling rack or a plate.
+- Cool the cookies on pan for five minutes, then carefully move them from the pan to a cooling rack or a plate.

 - Store in an air-tight container at room temperature, or freeze.

-Keywords: lactation cookies, oatmeal lactation cookies, healthy lactation cookies, easy lactation cookies
+Keywords: gluten free lactation cookies, oatmeal lactation cookies, healthy lactation cookies, easy lactation cookies

 These were delicious and I love that it ha s healthy, whole food ingredients! ❤️ Thank you thank you Christina!